Uriah Heep (band): Outsider and Living the Dream (2013–2019)

-Chaos and Colour (2020–present)
+Chaos and Colour (2020–2024)

 In a July 2020 interview with Sea of Tranquility, guitarist Mick Box and bassist Dave Rimmer confirmed that Uriah Heep were scheduled to begin recording their 25th studio album in early 2021.
-When asked about a possible release date, Box said, "I think release is all down to the record company, I've gotta be honest.
+When asked about a possible release date, Box said: "I think release is all down to the record company, I've gotta be honest.
 We never get a shout on that.
 They always seem to have some reason to release it at this time, that time, whatever time."
-In November 2021, Box revealed that the recording sessions of the new album were finished and "over in L.A. now being mixed."
+In November 2021, Box revealed that the recording sessions of the new album were finished and "over in L.A. now being mixed".

-Two former Uriah Heep members died in 2020: Lee Kerslake after a long cancer battle on September 19, and Ken Hensley after a short illness on November 4.
+Two former Uriah Heep members died in 2020: Lee Kerslake after a long cancer battle on 19 September, and Ken Hensley after a short illness on 4 November.
 They had both each recorded a solo album earlier that year, posthumously released in early 2021.
-Another former member of Uriah Heep, vocalist John Lawton, died on June 29, 2021 at the age of 74.
+Another former member of Uriah Heep, vocalist John Lawton, died on 29 June 2021, at the age of 74.

 On 27 January 2023, Uriah Heep released its 25th studio album, Chaos & Colour, which was preceded by the two singles "Save Me Tonight" and "Hurricane".

+On a spring 2024 U.S. tour with Saxon, keyboardist Lanzon was called away due to family commitments.
+Adam Wakeman (son of Rick Wakeman) came in to fill in for Lanzon.

+Farewell tour (2024–present)

+On 19 September 2024, Uriah Heep announced that they would be embarking on a farewell tour, titled The Magician's Farewell, in celebration of their 55th anniversary.
+The tour started on 19 February 2025 in Birmingham Symphony Hall and is expected to last for two years.
+Guitarist Mick Box stated that the band "intend[ed] to play as many places as possible."

+The tour has been widely marketed as a farewell tour.
+However, in his monologue in Haapsalu, Estonia, on 30 August 2025, the singer Bernie Shaw said: "I would like to correct a possible misconception about this tour we are on.
+This is by no means our final tour.
+The name of this tour is 'The Magicians Farewell', but it is just the name of the tour.
+Make no mistake; we are not going anywhere.
+There are still records to be made and concerts to be played."